Loggerhead sea turtle released after rehabbing in Florida

 WeirdNews

-Turtle hospital staff and volunteers cheered as the turtle made its way down the beach, which is directly across the street from the center.
+Turtle hospital staff and volunteers cheered as the turtle made its way down the beach, which is direct across the street from the centre.
 Rocky was equipped with a blue tracking device on its back, which allows the staff to continue monitoring the large turtle.

 The turtle “had a perforation in the lung, so was trapping air in the body cavity, which was making it essentially be what’s called a floater,” Dehart said.
 “It couldn’t dive.
 It couldn’t get underwater.”

-The center’s goal is to rehab the turtles and get them back into their natural habitat.
+The centre’s goal is to rehab the turtles and get them back into their natural habitat.

 “So, every one of these animals that goes back is critical to the survival of the sea turtle populations, especially a large breeding female like Rocky,” he said.
 “Seeing that return to nature is truly something magical.”